Postpartum support: medical support (Part II)

 Midwives provide new mothers and newborns with medical care for the first 4–6 weeks after birth.
 They make home visits to check on your recovery and your baby’s development.

 Everyone has a midwife to help them post-birth, either through their Lead Maternity Carer (LMC) or the hospital.
-Even if you have an obstetrician or GP for the birth, it will be midwives who take care of you once you’re home.
+Even if you have an obstetrician or GP for the birth, midwives will take care of you once you’re home.

-Benefits to you: They are your first port of call for any health issues and can refer you to other specialists if needed, such as lactation consultants, maternal mental health and pelvic floor physios.
+They are your first port of call for any health issues and can refer you to other specialists, such as lactation consultants, maternal mental health and pelvic floor physios.

 Cost: Free.
 Maternity care is free in New Zealand for most pregnant women (check your eligibility here).
-If you’re paying for a private obstetrician - which is around NZ$7,000 - post-birth care from a midwife is typically included in your package.
+If you’re paying for a private obstetrician—around NZ$7,000—post-birth care from a midwife is typically included in your package.

 Whānau Āwhina Plunket

 The charity Whānau Āwhina Plunket is the most well-known of the Well Child providers in New Zealand.
-Their primary role is to make sure babies have what they need to reach their developmental milestones from birth to 5 years.
+Its primary role is to ensure that babies have what they need to reach their developmental milestones from birth to 5 years.
 Everyone in New Zealand can access Plunket.

-Benefits to you: A 24/7 free helpline (0800 933 922), which can be a huge support for absolutely any questions and without having to leave the home.
-Depending on the region you’re in, Plunket also offers tele-appointment with nurses, in-home visits, drop-in clinics, car seat installation, lactation consultants, playgroups and even toy libraries.
-You can use their local service search tool to see what’s available near you.
+Plunket also runs a 24/7 free helpline (0800 933 922), which can be a huge support without having to leave the home.
+Depending on your region, Plunket also offers tele-appointments with nurses, in-home visits, drop-in clinics, car seat installation, lactation consultants, playgroups and even toy libraries.
+You can use their local service search tool to see what’s nearby.

 Cost: Free

 You can enrol your child in a general practice so they can see a family doctor and/or nurse.
-In general, after your midwife visits have finished, your family doctor is your first port of call for medical concerns.
+After your midwife visits have finished, your family doctor is your first port of call for medical concerns.

-Cost: Free daytime standard visits for all children aged 13 and under who are eligible for publicly funded health services.
-After-hour services may incur extra costs.
+Cost: Free daytime standard visits for all children aged 13 and under eligible for publicly funded health services.
+After-hours services may incur extra costs.

 Paediatricians

-Paediatricians provide specialist care to children from newborn until adolescence.
-After birth, a member of the hospital’s paediatric team may conduct a routine check of your baby to ensure all is well.
+Paediatricians provide specialist care to children from newborns to adolescents.
+After birth, a hospital paediatric team member may conduct a routine check of your baby to ensure all is well.

 From that point onwards, a child must be referred to a paediatrician by another medical professional, such as a family doctor.
 Parents cannot self-refer to a paediatrician.

-Benefits to you: They provide care and treatment for children with ongoing or underlying health concerns that need to be monitored and treated by a specialist.
+Paediatricians provide care and treatment for children with ongoing or underlying health concerns that need to be monitored and treated by a specialist.
 Examples include developmental delays, functional disabilities, and serious illness.
-As with doctors for adults, paediatricians can also have sub-specialities, such as a paediatric dermatologist.
+As with doctors for adults, paediatricians can also have subspecialities, such as paediatric dermatologists.

 Cost: Free if you are seen within the public health system. $150-200 for a private standard consultation, can be as high as $500 for a complex private consultation.